TheOdinProject/curriculum/nodeJS/express_and_mongoose/deployment.md

 **Free plan**

 - No limits on the number of apps you can deploy on the free plan.
-- App performance is limited but very similar to the other PaaS options and more than sufficient for our purposes.
+- Monthly performance allowance is more than sufficient for course/personal projects (approx. 25,000 API requests per month).
 - Idle server wake up duration is quicker than Render.
 - No credit card required.